 In an era where almost everybody owns a mobile device, probably two in fact, and people can do online searches on-the-go, it’s no wonder that mobile digital marketing is all the rage.
 There has simply been a significant increase in the use of mobile technology worldwide, with estimates of over 6 billion handsets currently in use.
-The fastest growing area is the Smartphone market, with Smartphone penetration up to 58% in the UK, and recent estimates predicting that that more people will connect to the Internet via their mobile phone than their PC within 5 years.
+The fastest growing area is the Smartphone market, with Smartphone , and recent estimates predicting that that more people will connect to the Internet via their mobile phone than their PC within 5 years.

 For businesses, the simple fact is connecting to their customers via mobile is more appealing now than ever before.
 Mobile devices offer a chance to engage more personally with consumers than other traditional methods.
 For example, Acision’s own research shows that the average mobile user has their phone close to hand all the time and generally reads 95 per cent of text messages within three minutes of receipt.
 Compare this to the average of 20% for traditional emails and it’s easy to see why this a great way of reaching people.

 The strength of SMS lies in the fact that it is widely regarded as one of the only modes of communication that can reach any mobile devices regardless of location, network and device.
 Businesses, large and small recognise this and have been using SMS to great effect, but with the advance of smartphones, OTT applications and the thirst by consumers for more ‘rich content’ has meant that there is greater need to find other ways of reaching these consumers with the same reach and reliability of SMS, but with the addition of richer media and content.
 The question now is whether to push the envelope with MMS as well as the more popular channels such as OTT, Mobile web and email?